yerpj/SmartWatering/README.md

  *    0.3.0 Command line interface (CLI) implemented.
 JSON based messages. available cmds: "sw info", "sw moisture", "sw temperature"
  *    0.3.1 Added a timestamp in the response of the "sw info" request as well as on pumpState notification
- *    0.3.2 Added a "start" command, that forces a water-cycle */
+ *    0.3.2 Added a "start" command, that forces a water-cycle
+ *    0.4.0 Implementation of the Luminosity driver & request
+ */
 #include <Wire.h>